Widex Hearing Aid Reviews

 The non-iPhone versions of the Evoke are compatible with the “Tone Link” app, which uses an ultra-high frequency tone to control the hearing aids.

-Evoke aids have a full complement of contemporary features, including directional microphones to reduce background noise, frequency lowering (called Audibility Extender) to allow those with very poor high pitch hearing to access those sounds, multiple programs, and tinnitus management called Zen.
+Evoke aids have a full range of contemporary features, including directional microphones to reduce background noise, frequency lowering (called Audibility Extender) to allow those with very poor high-pitch hearing to access those sounds, multiple programs, and tinnitus management called Zen.
 More on that later.

 Widex Accessories